burcgokden/LLM-from-Power-Law-Decoder-Representations/README.md

-## Large Language Model From Power Law Decoder Representations
+## PLDR-LLM: Large Language Model From Power Law Decoder Representations

-This repository is the implementation of the Large Language Model From Power Law Decoder Representations (PLDR-LLM) detailed in the research article: PLDR-LLM: Large Language Model From Power Law Decoder Representations.
+This repository is the implementation of the Large Language Model From Power Law Decoder Representations (PLDR-LLM) detailed in the research article: [PLDR-LLM: Large Language Model From Power Law Decoder Representations](https://arxiv.org/abs/2410.16703).

 Large Language Model From Power Law Decoder Representations is a deductive-inductive LLM model that utilizes the decoder layers that were first developed for [Power Law Graph Transformer (PLGT)](https://arxiv.org/abs/2107.02039).